gcswales/6502-CRAB-APPLE/README.md

 ## UART

-This is the biggest ‘hack’; Rather than use several chips the Crab Apple I uses a single low-cost microcontroller to act as an all-in-one serial interface.
+This is the biggest *hack*; Rather than use several chips the Crab Apple uses a single low-cost microcontroller to act as an all-in-one serial interface.
 When used in conjunction with a PC running suitable terminal software the system can display text and receive keyboard input.

 The microcontroller used (PIC18F15Q41) runs off an internal oscillator at 64MHz (16MIPS), however it still does not have sufficient speed to access and respond to the 6502 data bus  in real-time.
 To over-come this the PIC also provides the system clock to the CPU.
 When the PIC is selected by the data bus it halts the system clock (effectively freezing time for the 6502).
 This enables the PIC to leisurely read from/write to the data bus, before resuming the system clock.